ChenHanTing/personaldoc/docs/ccna/questions-review-20240605.md

 > **Suggested Answer:** *C* [🗳️](https://www.examtopics.com/discussions/cisco/view/52674-exam-200-301-topic-1-question-362-discussion/#)
 > From the output we can see there are Designated Router & Backup Designated Router for this OSPF domain so this is a broadcast network (point-to-point and point-to-multipoint networks do not elect DR & BDR).
 > By default, the timers on a broadcast network (Ethernet, point-to-point and point-to-multipoint) are 10 seconds hello and 40 seconds dead.
 The timers on a non- broadcast network are 30 seconds hello 120 seconds dead.
-> From the line ג€Neighbor Count is 3ג€, we learn there are four OSPF routers in this OSPF domain.
+> From the line "Neighbor Count is 3", we learn there are four OSPF routers in this OSPF domain.

 other good answers